CortexIntelligentAutomation/docs/content/en/docs/Reference/Glossary/a-e.md

 ### Block Property

-[Blocks][Block] have block properties (or [properties]) that allow the [flow developers] to configure how the block should behave.
-E.g. which server to execute a function on.
+[Blocks][Block] have block properties (or [properties]) that allow the [flow developers] to configure how the block should behave; e.g. a block to send emails would have properties for specifying things like the sender, recipients, summary, body, attachments etc.

 For more detailed information about configuring blocks using block properties, see [Guides->Cortex Studio->Blocks->Configuring Blocks][TODO].